Eweleval/WeatherChecker/README.md

 # WeatherChecker

-#### A simple weather checker appliction built with storyboard and MVVM architecture.
+#### A simple weather checker application built with storyboard, core location and MVVM architecture.